 Tandem axle set (two axles spaced more than 1 metre but less than 2 metres apart; note that the 2 metres maximum does not apply to twin-steer axle sets)

-Tri-axle set (three axles spaced more than 2 metres but less than 3 metres apart
+Tri-axle set (three axles spaced more than 2 metres (or 1.8m in the case of a single standard tyred axle) but less than 3 metres apart

 Quad-axle set (four axles spaced not less than 3.75 metres and not more than 4 metres apart)